 Brian recalled reading horror stories on the internet.

 “You start aching inside for the child you haven’t had yet,” he said.

-The Lorain County couple said Dr. Mark Adamczyk, a pediatric orthopedic surgeon at Akron Children’s Hospital, gave them hope.
+The Lorain County couple said Dr. Mark Adamczyk, a pediatric orthopedic surgeon at Akron Children’s, gave them hope.

 Director of the hospital’s Clubfoot Clinic, Dr. Adamczyk told them a method involving a series of casts and a brace has great success correcting clubfoot.
 Called the Ponseti method, it involves gradually manipulating the feet into the correct position and then bracing the feet for several years to keep them stable.

 He put Giabella in casts at one week old, and changed the casts weekly for about six weeks.
 The fifth of six Hagerman children, Giabella underwent a minor surgery of her Achilles tendons to allow her ankles to flex.
 With clubfoot, the Achilles tendon is too short.
 The surgery, called tenotomy, involves a very small cut to release the tightness.